389ds/389ds.github.io/docs/389ds/development/git-rules.md

 Add the files to resolve the conflicts and commit

     git add file1 file2 .... # git add each file to tell git you fixed it
-    git commit -c master # or COMMITID if you gave a specific commit id
+    git commit -c main # or COMMITID if you gave a specific commit id

 If you have multiple commits to cherry-pick, you'll have to do them one at a time, in order from earliest to latest: